Online Covariance Matrix Estimation in Stochastic Gradient Descent: Theoretical Results

-Theorem \ref{theorem2} shows that the recursive estimator converges to the asymptotic covariance matrix of averaged SGD iterates in terms of operator norm loss.
-The estimation error rate of $\hat{\Sigma}_{n}$ goes to zero as $M$ goes to infinity and thus $\hat{\Sigma}_{n}$ is a \emph{consistent} estimator.
-The convergence rate is associated with the parameter $\alpha$ and $\beta$.
-When choose $\beta = \frac{2}{1-\alpha}$, the rate is optimal.
-Using the relationship between number of batches $M$ and the total sample size $n$ (i.e., $a_{M}\le n<a_{M+1}$), we translate Theorem \ref{theorem2} into the following corollary, which upper bounds the estimation error in term of $n$.
+Theorem \ref{theorem2} shows that as $n\rightarrow \infty$, the estimator $\hat\Sigma_{n}$ converges to the limiting covariance matrix of the averaged SGD iterates in terms of operator norm loss.
+The convergence rate is associated with the parameters $\alpha$ and $\beta$.
+We state the following Corollary \ref{corollary1} to suggest the best choice of $\beta$.